Criticism of suburbia: In Australia

 Sprawling cities define the urban Australian landscape.
-The iconic "quarter-acre" block is often cited as fundamental to the Australian Dream; it has both cultural and political currency.
-In 1901, the year of Australian Federation, "almost 70 per cent of Sydney's population were living in the suburbs".
+The "quarter-acre" block is often cited as fundamental to the Australian Dream; it has both cultural and political currency.
+In 1901, the year of Australian Federation, "almost 70 percent of Sydney's population were living in the suburbs".

-There is a profound cynicism that exists in much commentary on suburbia that is promoted by "intellectuals and others seeking to delineate the suburb" which has been characterised by "conformity, control and some sense of false consciousness".
+Commentary by "intellectuals and others seeking to delineate the suburb" has been characterized by "conformity, control and some sense of false consciousness".

 Suburbia bashing

-Despite the fact the majority of Australians still live in the suburbs, or maybe because of it, negative discourse about suburbia, often termed "suburbia bashing", perseveres in the mainstream media.
-Dame Edna Everage typifies this as she demonstrates both "nostalgia and disdain for the Australian suburb and suburban life".
+Negative discourse about suburbia, often termed "suburbia bashing", exists in mainstream media discussions.
+Dame Edna Everage typifies this, as she demonstrates both "nostalgia and disdain for the Australian suburb and suburban life".

-Prominent journalist Allan Ashbolt satirised the suburb that represented Australian nationalism, rooted in the post-World War II era, as passive and uninspired, inscribed strongly in spatial terms.
+Prominent journalist Allan Ashbolt satirized the suburb that represented Australian nationalism, rooted in the post-World War II era, as passive and uninspired, inscribed strongly in spatial terms.
 In 1966, he described Australian reality accordingly:

 Ashbolt, among others, represent a "tradition of abuse of the suburbs and of the majority of Australians" in Australian mainstream media.